-- 11. The 2016/17 Internal Audit Plan was presented to the Audit and Governance Committee in March 2016.
-The plan was prepared based on the risks associated with the Council's objectives in consultation with key officers and took into account: - knowledge and experience accumulated in Internal Audit, including the results of previous reviews; - a review of audit themes against the Corporate risk register and Council priorities; - the work of other assurance providers both internally and externally; and - the external environment including economic climate, government initiatives such as welfare reform and changes in funding. - 12.
+The 2017/18 Internal Audit Plan was presented to the Audit and Governance Committee in March 2017.
+The plan was prepared based on the risks associated with the Council's objectives in consultation with key officers and took into account:

+- Knowledge and experience accumulated in Internal Audit, including the results of previous reviews - A review of audit themes against the Corporate risk register and Council priorities - The work of other assurance providers both internally and externally - The external environment including economic climate, government initiatives such as welfare reform and changes in funding

 The plan was designed to allow sufficient audit coverage to support the overall opinion for the Council.
-There have been some variations to the plan, which have been approved by the Audit and Governance Committee, and there has been sufficient internal audit coverage in order to give this opinion. - 13.
+There have been some variations to the plan, which have been approved by the Audit and Governance Committee, and there has been sufficient internal audit coverage in order to give this opinion.

 At the end of each assurance review a report is issued giving a formal audit assurance rating.
-This rating is based on an assessment of the key management arrangements and internal controls in place and measured using the following scale: - 'Substantial' assurance Overall, there is a sound system of control.
-Any weaknesses which put system/service objectives at risk will be minor and does not lead the Council to significant risk exposure. - 'Limited' assurance There are significant weaknesses in more than one key control area, which could put system/service objectives or the Council at risk. - 'No' assurance There are fundamental control weaknesses, leaving the system/service open to material errors or abuse and exposes the Council to significant risk.
+This rating is based on an assessment of the key management arrangements and internal controls in place and measured using the following scale:

+- 'Substantial' assurance Overall, there is a sound system of control.
+Any weaknesses which put system/service objectives at risk will be minor and does not lead the Council to significant risk exposure. - 'Moderate' assurance Basically sound control, with areas of weakness, which put system/service objectives at risk.
+(Any high priority recommendations will prevent this level of assessment). - 'Limited' assurance There are significant weaknesses in more than one key control area, which could put system/service objectives or the Council at risk. - 'No' assurance There are fundamental control weaknesses, leaving the system/service open to material errors or abuse and exposes the Council to significant risk.

+Summary of Assurance Work

+A total of 19 assurance reviews were completed and overall the audits are positive with the majority being given Substantial assurance.
+There were no Limited or No assurance reports.
+For the reports given Moderate assurance these relate to a specific area rather than represent a breakdown of controls across the Council.
+The Moderate assurance rating was re-instated for the 2017/18 Audit Plan.

+Assurance rating 2017/18 2016/17

+Substantial 13 17

+Moderate 6 n/a

+Limited 0 1

+No 0 0

+Total 19 18

-- 14. A total of 18 assurance reviews were completed and overall the audits are positive with them all given Substantial assurance except for one, being Limited: - 17 Substantial assurance; - 1 Limited assurance; and - No report was given No assurance. - 15.
-For the one report given Limited assurance this related to a specific area rather than representing a breakdown of controls across the Council. - 16.
-A common theme coming out of Internal Audit work during 2016/17 is a need for the interested parties to be consulted at a much earlier stage such as Legal, Procurement and Accountancy.
-Although not a control weakness in itself, earlier engagement would ensure a more orderly process when letting contracts or delivering projects. - 17.
-Appendix A sets out work carried out by the Internal Audit service during the year in narrative form and compares this to the original plan agreed by the Audit and Governance Committee March 2016.
-This summary includes individual audit reviews, consultancy and advice and other Internal Audit engagement activities with the Council. - 18.
+Appendix A sets out work carried out by the Internal Audit service during the year in narrative form and compares this to the original plan agreed by the Audit and Governance Committee March 2017.
+This summary includes individual audit reviews, consultancy and advice and other Internal Audit engagement activities with the Council.

 It is important that the work of Internal Audit is aligned with the strategies, objectives, and risks of the organisation.
 This is set out in the Audit Strategy and Audit Plan which the Audit and Governance Committee receive each March.
-Appendix B lists the individual audit reports issued as part of the 2016/17 Plan.
-The bottom of the appendix seeks to align the work of Internal Audit for 2016/17 and against the Council's corporate risks.
-Overall there is good alignment but could be improved, which was identified in the November External Quality Assessment of Internal Audit.
-This will be kept under review during 2017/18.
+Appendix B lists the individual audit reports issued as part of the 2017/18 Plan.